OpenBMB/ChatDev/README.md

    python run.py --task "[description_of_your_idea]" --name "[project_name]"
    ```

+   if you using ollama, `--model OLLAMA` is required

-6. **Run Your Software:** Once generated, you can find your software in the `WareHouse` directory under a specific
+7. **Run Your Software:** Once generated, you can find your software in the `WareHouse` directory under a specific
    project folder, such as `project_name_DefaultOrganization_timestamp`.
 Run your software using the following command
    within that directory:
    On Unix/Linux: